-GitHub is an open-source platform for developers where they can freely see and participate in project development.
-Many cryptocurrency projects often use this coding platform to encourage community participation in development.
+GitHub is an open-source platform for developers to see and participate in project development freely.
+Many cryptocurrency projects use this coding platform to encourage community participation in development.
 For instance, Bitcoin is one of the most highly developed GitHub projects of today, having thousands of development activities in the past on Github.
-Others like Chainlink, ethereum, Aelf also top in the number of development activities.
+Others like Chainlink, Ethereum, and Aelf also top in the number of development activities.

-A person interested in the crypto world can on GitHub explore new projects and blockchain developments every day.
+People interested in crypto can explore new projects and blockchain developments daily on GitHub.
 How can you explore crypto and blockchain projects on GitHub?
-Keep reading to get the various ways of exploring crypto and blockchain projects.
-We will start by discussing the difference between open source and closed source coding.

 Open Source and Closed Source Coding

-There are two types of program coding, namely open source and closed source coding.
-By definition, the latter is a set of source codes that remain private with the code developing teams only.
+There are two types of program coding: open-source and closed-source.
+By definition, the latter is a set of source codes that remain private with the code-developing teams only.
 For instance, a project like Facebook followed closed code methods; thus, the only person with access to those codes is the internal developing team.

 On the other hand, GitHub is an open-source platform.
-Open source means that the development of the projects and codes is open, and everyone with interest can participate and learn from the code development.
-An excellent example of open source projects is the bitcoin blockchains and other blockchains, including ethereum.
+Open source means that the development of the projects and codes is open, and everyone interested can participate and learn from the code development.
+An excellent example of open-source projects is the bitcoin blockchain and other blockchains, including ethereum.

-Now that we all understand how Github works let’s look at exploring crypto and blockchain projects.
+Now that we all understand how Github works let’s explore crypto and blockchain projects.

 The GitHub platform is not a complicated platform.
-It hosts an easy to use interface, a dashboard, and other features like a repository that make it easy to find new projects.
+Instead, it hosts an easy-to-use interface, a dashboard, and other features like a repository that make it easy to find new projects.

-The user interface in the GitHub platform is straight forward, positioning everything in close reach.
-For instance, accessing the functions like the search icon and other repository features is accessible on the dashboard.
+The user interface in the GitHub platform is straightforward, positioning everything in close reach.
+For instance, accessing the functions like the search icon and other repository features are accessible on the dashboard.

-Every individual’s dashboard makes the process of tracking and navigating through the repository pages easy.
-The personal dashboard displays the updates of projects that you have starred as your favorites or those you subscribed to.
+Every individual’s dashboard makes tracking and navigating through the repository pages easy.
+In addition, the personal dashboard displays the updates of projects you have starred as your favorites or those you subscribe to.

 There is a personal dashboard that eases setting the language, preference, and other projects.
 The more you check a project, the GitHub platform recognizes your search history and notices your preferences.
 Having a set of preferences helps the platform propose for you the best projects in the future.

-- Name or description: You can search for a repository by using the name of the project you like.
-One can add a slight description of the project to make sure you get what you need.
+- Name or description: You can search for a repository by using the project name you like.
+One can add a slight description of the project to ensure you get what you need.

 - Creation dates: When using this parameter, you state the particular date of the project’s start or the date for the last activity.
-There are two qualifiers tasked with making that work, which includes the pushed and created qualifiers.
-The first focuses on the project’s date and the latter on the completion date or last activity dates.
-When searching for using the date parameter, you should use the Year-Month-Date system.
+Two qualifiers are tasked with making that work, including the pushed and created qualifiers.
+The first focuses on the project’s date, and the latter on the completion or last activity dates.
+When searching for the date parameter, you should use the Year-Month-Date system.

-The parameters above are just three of the many ways of searching for repositories in the Github ecosystem.
-There are others, including project size, license, and language, among others.
+The parameters above are just three ways of searching for repositories in the GitHub ecosystem.
+There are others, including project size, license, and language.

 Newsletter and Email Subscription

-Github releases a newspaper regularly to help its users know of new projects in the software development world.
-You can sign up for the newsletter or email subscription to receive emails about new opportunities and other developments.
+GitHub releases a newspaper regularly to help its users know of new projects in the software development world.
+In addition, you can sign up for the newsletter or email subscription to receive emails about new opportunities and other developments.
 These emails often depend on your interest.

-The Github platform is the most dependable open code software development platform used by millions of people with different programming knowledge.
-It’s being used by many crypto developing platforms, including the giants like bitcoin and ethereum.
-Github is a useful tool for measuring the performance of a crypto project on development.
+The GitHub platform is the most dependable open code software development platform used by millions of people with different programming knowledge.
+Moreover, many crypto-developing platforms are using it, including the giants like bitcoin and ethereum.
+As a result, GitHub is a useful tool for measuring the performance of a crypto project on development.

 This platform has the right way of easing the processes of exploring projects.
-It has one of the simplest UIs and a convenient dashboard that aids the user search with just one click of a button.
-There are also different searching parameters for crypto projects, including name, size dates, etc. Moreover, by signing up for their email service, you will receive up to date news on new and developing crypto and blockchain projects.
+It has one of the simplest UIs and a convenient dashboard that aids the user’s search with just one button click.
+There are also different search parameters for crypto projects, including name, size, dates, etc. Moreover, by signing up for their email service, you will receive up-to-date news on new and developing crypto and blockchain projects.